kharrison/kharrison/README.md

 # Follow and Subscribe

 I write about iOS development at [useyourloaf.com](https://useyourloaf.com).
+Author of [Modern Auto Layout](https://useyourloaf.com/autolayout/).

-You can also **sign up** to my [free newsletter](https://useyourloaf.com/newsletter/) and receive new posts and iOS news from me direct to your inbox.
+You can **sign up** to my [free newsletter](https://useyourloaf.com/newsletter/) and receive new posts and iOS news from me direct to your inbox.

 I am in the usual places if you want to follow along: